-Our volunteers have been a central part of Massachusetts General Hospital for over 200 years, and are one of the hospital’s most valued resources.
+Massachusetts General Hospital volunteers have been a central part of the hospital for over 200 years and are one of its most valued resources.

-Although our volunteers come from all age groups, backgrounds and experiences, and they share a common goal of making a world of difference at Massachusetts General Hospital.
-Each year, some 1,200 volunteers provide Mass General with an astounding 90,000 total hours of service.
-We hope you’ll join the team!
+Our volunteers represent all age groups, backgrounds and experiences, and they share a common goal of making a world of difference at Massachusetts General Hospital.
+Each year, over 1300 volunteers provide over 90,000 hours of service to patients, families and visitors.
+We hope you will consider joining our team.

 Sample list of volunteer opportunities

-Patient Escort Each year, the Volunteer Department receives more than 50,000 requests to provide discharge and escort services for patients within the hospital.
-Volunteer patient escorts work as part of a team with Information Associates, Wayfinders and Greeters to provide a higher level of service to patients and families as they move throughout Mass General.
+Patient Discharge/Escort Each year, the Volunteer Department receives more than 50,000 requests to provide discharge and escort services for patients within the hospital.
+Volunteer patient escorts work as part of a team with Information Associates, wayfinders and greeters to provide high quality service to patients and families as they move throughout Mass General.

-Cancer Clinic Volunteer Mass General operates one of the premier Cancer Centers in the world.
+Cancer Center Volunteer Massachusetts General Hospital operates one of the premier Cancer Centers in the world.
 Our volunteers are an enormous help to patients who are visiting the Center’s outpatient clinics—undergoing chemotherapy or radiation treatment and/or meeting with an oncologist or nurse practitioner.
-Patients may undergo frequent treatment and often are not feeling well.
-A volunteer with the offer of snack, blanket or a ready ear can make a big difference in their day.
+Patients may undergo frequent treatment and are often not feeling well.
+A volunteer is there to make a big difference in their day by offering a snack, blanket or a ready listening ear.

 Volunteer Office Our Volunteer Office is a very busy and bustling place with volunteers calling and coming and going.
 Volunteers help in our office to provide a friendly, welcoming and professional environment to current and prospective volunteers.
-They assist the staff with office duties and projects.
-Some of the office duties include data entry, filing, copying, collating, labeling, assisting with mailings and answering the office telephone.
+They assist the staff with basic office duties and projects.
+Some of the office duties include filing, copying, collating, assisting with mailings and answering the office telephone as needed.

-Book Cart The Book Cart program offer reading materials, conversations, and good cheer to the patients.
-Volunteers take the Book Cart to selected patients’ rooms and offer reading materials and a friendly visit.
-They also restock the cart with books, magazines, and puzzles and keep a log of the floors visited and the number of items distributed.
+Book Cart Many of our patients are here for extended periods of time and require some distractions from the routine of the day.
+Along comes our Book Cart offering reading materials, conversations, and good cheer to our patients.
+Volunteers bring the Book Cart to selected patients’ rooms and offer reading materials and a friendly visit.
+They keep a log of the floors visited and the number of items distributed.